 Late Change Petition: Withdrawing from a Course after the Deadline

-To withdraw from a course after the withdrawal deadline has passed, signatures of the instructor and the associate dean are required on the Change of Schedule form.
-In addition to the signed Change of Schedule form, students must complete the Petition for Late Registration Change, which requires the signatures of your instructor and academic adviser.
+To withdraw from a course after the withdrawal deadline has passed, approval of the instructor and the associate dean are required via the Change of Schedule form.

 No exceptions are made to the published deadlines.
 After the deadline to submit a Late Change Petition has passed, you may consider a complete withdrawal.
 The College strongly recommends that you meet with your academic adviser first to discuss options.